VincentMssx/url-shorten/README.md

 ### Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have the following installed:

 *   **Git:** For cloning the repository.
 *   **Docker Desktop:** (or Docker Engine) For running the containerized services.
-*   **Python 3.12+:** For virtual environment and local development (optional if only using Docker).
+*   **Python 3.12+:** For virtual environment and local development.
 *   **pip:** Python package installer.

 ### 1. Clone the Repository